FINTLabs/fint-kunde-portal-backend/README.md

-# Fint Kunde portal #
+# Fint Kundeportal #

-This is a fullstack project using React-Redux, and springboot.
+This is the back-end project for the customer portal.

 [![Build Status](https://jenkins.fintlabs.no/buildStatus/icon?job=FINTprosjektet/fint-kunde-portal/master)](https://jenkins.fintlabs.no/job/FINTprosjektet/job/fint-kunde-portal/job/master/)